-Leaners also tend to be childfree which is understandable given that it costs about $250,000 to raise a child to 18.
+LeanFIRE followers also tend to be childfree which is understandable given that it costs about $331,933 to raise a child to 18.
 LeanFIRE is probably not realistic for most of us.
-Even if it sounded enticing enough to try, most people wouldn’t be able to sustain it for very long.
+Although the idea may seem appealing to some, most people would find it challenging to maintain such a lifestyle for an extended period.

 But if you want to prove me wrong head over to Early Retirement Extreme, the leader in the LeanFIRE niche.